MiniAiLive/FaceLivenessDetection-Windows/README.md

 ### Installation Steps

-1. **Download the ID Document Recognition Windows Server Installer:**
+1. **Download the Face Liveness Detection Windows Server Installer:**

    Download the Server installer for your operating system from the following link: